aliencube/open-chat-playground/docs/openai.md

     azd env set OPENAI_API_KEY $API_KEY
     ```

-    Optionally, if you want to run with a different model, say [gpt-4o](https://openai.com/index/hello-gpt-4o/), other than the default one, add it to azd environment variables.
+    Optionally, if you want to run with a different model, say [gpt-4o](https://platform.openai.com/docs/models/gpt-4o), other than the default one, add it to azd environment variables.

     ```bash
-    azd env set OPENAI_MODEL "gpt-4o"
+    azd env set OPENAI_MODEL gpt-4o
     ```

 1. Set the connector type to `OpenAI`.

     ```bash
-    azd env set CONNECTOR_TYPE "OpenAI"
+    azd env set CONNECTOR_TYPE OpenAI
     ```

 1. Run the following commands in order to provision and deploy the app.